Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 <!-- ------------------------ -->
 ## Working with connections

-Connections are crucial to using Snowflake CLI.
-In the next step, you'll learn how to efficiently work with connections.
+An understanding of connections is critical for efficiently working with Snowflake CLI.
+In the next step, you'll learn how to work with connections.

 ### Default connection